FogNetwork/Tsunami/README.md

 **How can I get new domains?**

-Join our [discord}(https://discord.gg/yk33HZSZkU) for more Tsunami links
+Join our [discord](https://discord.gg/yk33HZSZkU) for more Tsunami links

 **Captcha not working/issues**

-Captcha is only supported on womginx, though the support is limited
+Captcha is only supported on Womginx, though the support is limited

 **Why is Discord not working properly?**